Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/overview/_index.md

 Together, these caching methods enhance the efficiency and relevance of AI responses, making interactions faster and more contextually accurate.

-### Configuration parameters

-You can configure the following required parameters for the AI Semantic Cache plugin:

-* `vectordb`: Defines the vector database strategy and settings.
-* `embeddings`: Defines the embeddings provider, model, and configuration
-* `cache_control`: Enables or disables the `cache-control` header handling
-* `storage_ttl`: Sets the `time-to-live` for cached responses
-* `exact_caching`: Enables or disables exact caching
-* `message_countback`: Specifies how many of the user's recent messages will be vectorized for querying the vector database.
-The entire response is still cached, this setting only determines how many past messages are turned into embeddings.
-* `ignore_system_prompts`: Ignores system messages (`role = system`) in the chat history when sending the embeddings (to generate vectors) if set to `true`.
-* `ignore_assistant_prompts`: Ignores assistant messages (`role = assistant`) in the chat history when sending the embeddings (to generate vectors) if set to `true`.
-* `stop_on_failure`: Stops processing if an error occurs, otherwise continues

 ### Headers sent to the client

 When the AI Semantic Cache plugin is active, Kong sends additional headers